Q & A on Sales and Use Taxes for a New Business

 HOW DO I PURCHASE MY INVENTORY OR GOODS FOR RESALE WITHOUT PAYING SALES TAX?

-Complete a State of Connecticut, Department of Revenue Services sales and use taxes resale certificate, and give it to the vendor from whom you make a purchase of goods or services which you intend to resell.
+Complete a Connecticut Sales and Use Taxes Resale Certificate, and give it to the vendor from whom you make a purchase of goods or services which you intend to resell.

-A certificate may not be used to purchase items for used to purchase items for your own use, such as office supplies, furniture and fixtures.
+A certificate may not be used to purchase items for used to purchase items for use by yourself or your business, such as office supplies, furniture and fixtures.
+Such purchases are subject to use tax if you do not pay Connecticut sales tax.
+Request a copy of IP 93(3), Q & A on Use Tax for Businesses and Professions, for further information..

-WHAT MUST MY CUSTOMERS PROVIDE TO YOU TO DEMONSTRATE THAT THEY ARE EXEMPT FROM PAYING SALES TAX?
+WHAT MUST MY CUSTOMERS PROVIDE TO ME TO DEMONSTRATE THAT THEY ARE EXEMPT FROM PAYING SALES TAX?

-The customer must give you a completed State of Connecticut sales and use tax resale certificate.
-There are several types of exemption certificates.
+The customer must give you a completed State of Connecticut Sales and Use Tax Resale Certificate or other approved exemption certificate.
 Some of the most common are:

 If the customer is a manufacturer, the customer must present a Manufacturing Machinery Certificate (Form CERT-101) for tax exempt purchases of machinery.